KwaiVGI/3DTrajMaster/README.md

 2. **[Download Weights and Dataset]** Download the pretrained checkpoints (CogVideo-5B, LoRA, and injector) from [here](https://huggingface.co/KwaiVGI/3DTrajMaster) and place them in the `CogVideo/weights` directory.
 Then, download the dataset from [here](https://huggingface.co/datasets/KwaiVGI/360Motion-Dataset).
 Please note that in both training stages, we use only 11 camera poses and exclude the last camera pose as the novel pose setting.

 3. **[Inference on Generalizable Prompts]** Change root path to `CogVideo/inference`.
 Note a higher LoRA scale and more annealed steps can improve accuracy in prompt generation but may result in lower visual quality.
+You can modify 'test_sets.json' to add novel entity&location prompts.
 For entity input, you can use GPT to enhance the description to an appropriate length, such as "Generate a detailed description of approximately 20 words".

     ```bash
     python 3dtrajmaster_inference.py \